elvengard-mmo/elvengard_network/guides/introduction/getting-started.md

     # Send the response to the client
     Client.send(client, render)

-    # We continue to receive packets from the client
+    # We continue to receive packages from the client
     {:cont, client}
   end